 Today's story is about such wonderful ships that it’s just hard to probably find the cruisers who made more noise.
 Even the Deutschlands cannot compare with the effect that these ships brought into the world.

 History It began on April 22, 1930, when in the process of signing the London Treaty of Japan it was forbidden to build additional cruisers with 203 mm guns.
 This condition put the signing of the document on the brink of disruption, because the Japanese were seriously rested.
 And in the end, as a persuasion, or compensation for the bummer with heavy cruisers of class “A” according to the Japanese classification, the Japanese were allowed to build a number of ships until the end of 1936.

 It was supposed to be a cruiser with artillery of the main caliber not higher than 155 mm and a displacement of not more than 10 tons.
-They were allowed to build instead of old ships, which were supposed to be withdrawn from the fleet in 000-1937.
-There were 39 tons of such ships.
+They were allowed to build instead of old ships, which were supposed to be decommissioned fleet in the years 1937-39.
+There were 50 tons of such ships.